chirimen-oh/chirimen.org/raspi/section0-en.md

 5. Taking a look at the code

 ##CHIRIMEN for Raspberry Pi
-"CHIRIMEN for Raspberry Pi” is an IoT programming environment built for Raspberry Pi（Raspi3).
+"CHIRIMEN for Raspberry Pi” is an IoT programming environment built for Raspberry Pi（Raspi).

-In combination with the [Web GPIO API (Draft)](http://browserobo.github.io/WebGPIO) or the [Web I2C API (Draft)](http://browserobo.github.io/WebI2C), you can write programs that controls electric parts connected to your Raspi3 via the Web.
+In combination with the [Web GPIO API (Draft)](http://browserobo.github.io/WebGPIO) or the [Web I2C API (Draft)](http://browserobo.github.io/WebI2C), you can write programs that controls electric parts connected to your Raspi via the Web.

 ![CHIRIMEN for Raspberry Pi image](imgs/section0/CHIRIMENforRaspberryPi3.png)